Skip to content

 Each lesson follows our systems-based pedagogical approach:

-1. 🔧 Real-World System Problem Begin with complete mechatronic systems (robotic arms, actuators, pressure vessels) facing specific engineering challenges.
+1. Real-World System Problem Begin with complete mechatronic systems (robotic arms, actuators, pressure vessels) facing specific engineering challenges, and the reasons the analysis matters.

 Learning Path